Policy Issues in Charity Taxation

 In this table, religion achieves the largest share of donations in terms of total monetary value (14%).
-If the process of secularisation in the UK continues at its current rate, the case for tax relief for religious charities may come under scrutiny.
+If the process of secularisation in the UK continues at its current rate, the case for tax relief for religious charities may come under scrutiny (though conversely, the sums given for religious charities would decline).
 But medical charities are by far the most popular cause and receive almost one-quarter of all donations, if one regards medical and hospitals (including hospices) as a single item.
 It is clear that "choice between funding the National Health Service or the Royal Opera House" is a tendentious way of summarising the issue, though if one did put it that way, donors greatly favour health over the arts.

 - Looking at this allocation raises some fairly important questions about whether it is optimal in any sense - for example, whether the money is going to the most effective charities, or to the areas of greatest need, or indeed to match donors' preferences over the allocation of total giving.